chucumber/mctoolkit/_posts/0001-01-01-hey-hey-look-at-me.markdown

 <p style="text-align: center;">&#10036; &#10036; &#10036;</p>

+><mark class="pk-highlight-long">The biggest difference between theatrical clown and stand-up comedy, improv, or acting is that the comic actor plays to the audience, whereas the clown plays with the audience.</mark>

 My practice connects to melodrama through the campiness of theatre and my training in theatrical clown.
 Clown is a big world that encompasses theatrical clown and circus clown but also medical clowns and street clowns.
-All have their own performance styles. <mark class="pk-highlight-long">The biggest difference between theatrical clown and stand-up comedy, improv, or acting is that the comic actor plays to the audience, whereas the clown plays with the audience.</mark> There are aspects of improv that go into clown, but it’s a unique style of play with a unique relationship to objects and propriety.
+All have their own performance styles.
+The biggest difference between theatrical clown and stand-up comedy, improv, or acting is that the comic actor plays to the audience, whereas the clown plays with the audience.
+There are aspects of improv that go into clown, but it’s a unique style of play with a unique relationship to objects and propriety.
 Often a clown is struggling with an object, trying to use it in ‘the right way’ and it’s not working.
 In clown, as a performer, you want to ‘stay with the problem’ because the problem is actually what’s interesting.

 The fun of melodrama is playing with the reality of how easily our moods are swayed.
 Heightening this reality makes it funny—it’s the humour of recognition, and part of the recognition is understanding that you’re not alone.
 Once you realise this, some of your troubles become hilarious because they’re so universal.